 Blizzard, the developers of popular games like World of Warcraft, Hearthstone, and Overwatch, have been facing a lot of trouble as of late.
-With the recent round of layoffs, the effective end of Heroes of the Storm‘s eSports scene, as well as the debacle around Diablo Immortal to name a few.
+With the recent round of layoffs, the effective end of Heroes of the Storm‘s esports scene, as well as the debacle around Diablo Immortal to name a few.
 Not only that, but Overwatch, their massively successful First Person Shooter (FPS) game, has been declining in revenues for months on end.

-However, Blizzard is not taking this lightly however, and has invested in ways to make Overwatch a game that can be played and watched for years to come.
-Not that long ago, they’ve announced the long-awaited “Replays” feature which has been requested by countless fans since the introduction of Overwatch.
-It remains to be seen whether or not Blizzard can right this ship but one thing is for certain, they are trying to.
+However, Blizzard is not taking this lightly.
+They gave invested in ways to make Overwatch a game players can enjoy for years to come.
+Not that long ago, they announced the long-awaited “Replays” feature that countless fans have requested since the introduction of Overwatch.
+It remains to be seen if Blizzard can right this ship.
+But one thing is for certain, they are trying to.